wrr/rack-wwwhisper/heroku-doc.md

 You can consult [a
 commit](https://github.com/wrr/heroku-sinatra-app/commit/f152a4370d6b1c881f8dd60a91a3f050a8c6389b)
-that enabled wwwhisper for a simple Sinatra application.
+that enabled wwwhisper for a Sinatra application.

 ### Rack middleware order